jbell1991/robintrack-data-with-prices/README.md

 # Robintrack Data with Prices

 The robintrack.net dataset can be downloaded [here](https://robintrack.net/data-download).
 The dataset tracks the number of Robinhood users holding a particular stock.
 However, the dataset does not include prices.
 In the following notebook I add prices to the data via Yahoo Finance.
 There are 8000+ stocks available to trade on Robinhood.
 Not all of those prices are available on Yahoo Finance, but a majority are.
-If you find a better option for pricing data other than the Robinhood API please let me know.
-If you find an interesting patterns in the data please let me know.

 The entire notebook takes around 2 to 3 hours to run with the bulk of the time allocated to downloading prices from Yahoo Finance.